 Kitfo-Inspired Spiced Beef Tartare with Mitmita

 Ethiopian-style raw minced beef seasoned with warm mitmita spice and clarified butter, served chilled with traditional accompaniments for a unique, flavorful experience.
-This ethiopian-inspired beef ready in about 15 minutes pairs mitmita spice blend, salt, freshly ground black pepper for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 360 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This ethiopian-inspired beef ready in about 15 minutes layers mitmita spice blend, salt, freshly ground black pepper into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 360 calories and feeds 4, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients